On Logical Extrapolation for Mazes with Recurrent and Implicit Networks: The Ripser Wrapper

 \section{The Ripser Wrapper}

-In order to apply TDA to the latent iterates $\{u_j\}_{j=\tilde{K}}^{K}$ we refactored the code of {\tt DT-net} and {\tt PI-net} to add functionality for storing arbitrary contiguous sequences of latent iterates.
-A number of optimizations were applied to reduce the memory and compute time of computing $B_0$ and $B_1$: \begin{enumerate} \item Instead of passing the point cloud $\{u_j\}_{j=\tilde{K}}^{K}$ directly to {\tt ripser}, we project onto the first $K - \tilde{K}$ singular vectors to obtain $\{\tilde{u}_j\}_{j=\tilde{K}}^{K}$, as suggested by \citep{tralie2018quasi}.
-We then compute the distance matrix $D_{ij} = \|\tilde{u}_i - \tilde{u}_j\|$ using the package {\tt scipy.spatial.distance} and pass this to {\tt ripser}. \item The SVD computation mentioned above is performed in {\tt PyTorch} to leverage GPU acceleration. \item We added the option to use a diagonal convolution trick, also from \citet{tralie2018quasi}, to avoid redundant computations when constructing the distance matrix for the sliding window embedding.
-However, this was not used in our final TDA experiments, as we dropped the sliding window embedding. \item We use a custom class (see {\tt Analysis} in {\tt utils/tda.py}) to handle applying the workflow of 1--3 above to batches of mazes. \end{enumerate}
+A number of optimizations were applied to reduce the memory and compute time of TDA.
+Instead of providing a sequence of high-dimensional latent iterates directly to {\tt Ripser}, we use a smaller distance matrix containing pairwise distances between the iterates.
+This matrix is computed using an optimization from \citet{tralie2018quasi}, where the iterates are first compressed with singular value decomposition (SVD) to reduce memory costs.
+The SVD computation is performed in {\tt PyTorch} to leverage GPU acceleration.
+Initially, we also used a diagonal convolution optimization, also from \citet{tralie2018quasi}, to avoid redundant computations when constructing the distance matrix for the sliding window embedding.
+However, this second optimization was not used in our final TDA experiments, as we dropped the sliding window embedding.